ireneg/ireneg.github.io/_posts/2016-1-4-batch_run_ms.md

 tags: mscentipede
 ---

 Over the weekend I launched msCentipede on all 1261 human PWMs.
 With 5gb of RAM it's taken over 48 hours to do one model run (we're doing 10 to get a good fit; Anil recommended 4-6gb), and iterations are taking about two hours each for most PWMs.
-Since I can only run around 60 jobs at once, it will take a long long time until this is done, and in the meantime I can't ql into the cluster because I'm flust against my 300 GB RAM quota.
+Since I can only run around 60 jobs at once, it will take a long long time until this is done, and in the meantime I can't ql into the cluster because I'm flush against my 300 GB RAM quota.
 So that's that.

 Have had a combination of 17 overflow/domain errors so far, with different flavours.
 I get the feeling some of these will be reproducible, probably, since it seems to be a matrix problem: